 Sponsorships are available at all levels of financial commitment; every donation counts!
 Your caring gifts mean hope on the horizon where before there was none.

-In addition there are 5 students attending college or university; two more will start this year.
-3 students have graduated and are employed as a lawyer, an accountant and a teacher.
+In addition there are five students attending college or university; two more will start this year.
+Three students have graduated and are now employed as a lawyer, an accountant and a teacher.

 Individual sponsors like you have made this possible.

-For others, technical training in such fields as sewing, carpentry, wood and metal working, mechanics, etc. is more practical and gives a hand up out of dependence.
-Upon completion, these students will be employable, equipped to start small businesses, and able determine their own futures.
+For others, technical training in fields such as, sewing, carpentry, wood and metal working, mechanics, etc. is more practical and gives a hand up out of dependence.
+Upon completion, these students will be employable, equipped to start small businesses, and able to determine their own futures.

 The UN and All Africa.com reported that 1.6 million will need food assistance especially during January-March, 2016; the 'hunger season.'
 There are already signs of distress in some rural areas.
 This year's grain harvest was 1/3 less than those from the last years.
 Contributing factors included erratic rainfall, dry spells, and limited access to seed and fertilizer.
 Manicaland Province, which includes Chikore and Mt.
 Selinda, is one of the worst affected areas.
 Giving small grants for sustainable agricultural projects both provides a safety net and preserves dignity.
 The following are examples of such projects.